cea-hpc/wi4mpi/doc/source/tutorial/preload.rst

 .. code-block:: bash

-    You are using Wi4MPI-3.6.4 with the mode preload From OMPI To MPICH
+    You are using Wi4MPI-4.0.0 in the preload mode from OMPI to MPICH
     # OSU MPI Hello World Test v7.0
     This is a test with 4 processes